-Discussion of findings
+Discussion

 The findings of this study provide a comprehensive overview of aerobic capacity, body composition, and gender and age-related differences among preadolescents aged 8 to 12 years in Rivers State.
 With a sample size of 400 children predominantly female (59.8%) the data were distributed across all relevant age groups, though 8-year-olds were the least represented.
 The age group most represented were the 10-year-olds (23.5%), followed closely by 9- and 11-year-olds.
 This distribution enhances the reliability of inter-age comparisons in assessing developmental and physiological differences in aerobic capacity and body composition.